Hotakubo/cards/README.md

 # STOCK

-Software for sorting and managing knowledge about yourself.
+Sorting and managing knowledge about yourself.

 ## Setup